nus-cs2103-AY2122S2/ip/docs/README.md

 Example of usage: `delete 1`

+Expected outcome:
-Expected outcome: TaskJamie will remove the task at index 1 and should show a message `Got it.
+TaskJamie will remove the task at index 1.
+TaskJamie should show a message `Got it.
 I've removed this task: task_description` and TaskJamie would tell you how many tasks are left in the list.
 Eg: `Now you have x tasks in your list.`